cagov/Alpha/README.md

 Concatenates, minifies and removes unused CSS.

+### Translations

+We are using a google spreadsheet as the datasource for our content strings because it has a cool integrated formula to provide automatic translation values we can use while we wait for our human translators to review.
+The spreadsheet is at https://docs.google.com/spreadsheets/d/1pjhiNZQtlb1KCrkdMTbYcvzhZkffNQpG5ekpmAU_SkM/edit#gid=0 and is accessible to alpha members.
+We publish the strings publicly when the spreadsheet is changed.
+To pull in new translations:

+- Add your new strings to the google spreadsheet
+- Run the command: ```npm run gimmetranslations``` to pull the latest translation strings into the local file system
+- Run the build command to regenerate the site with latest translations: ```npm run build```
+- Checkin the updated src/lang-global.csv along with your file updates so the builds run on the server which do not pull latest translation strings will run with latest content.

 ### Files only in /public

 Some static files are only present in the public folder and are set to be ignored by the webpack clean plugin which deletes stuff in there with every build: